jasonjb82/jasonjb82.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>I love working with data, both spatial and non-spatial and being able to see the various nuances that
+<p>I love working with data, both <b>spatial</b> and non-spatial and being able to see the various nuances that
 exist in it.
 I strive to help individuals, organizations and communities by analysing data and producing visualizations that would help them gain better insights and make better decisions.</p>